-Multicultural Programs strives to educate, influence and cultivate campus community by offering cultural, educational, and outreach programs and services.
-Further, these programs and services give all students, faculty and staff an opportunity to learn, develop and grow both personally and interpersonally as they are challenged to interact with individuals who are different from them.
+Multicultural Programs strives to educate on cultural awareness, support and empower students, and promote an inclusive campus community through informative, social and equity-driven programs and services.
+These programs and services give all students, faculty, and staff an opportunity to learn, develop, and grow both personally and interpersonally as they are challenged to cultivate a deeper and more accurate understanding of themselves and others.

 Recognize a student, faculty or staff member for their efforts to promote diversity by nominating them for one of our Multicultural Programs Awards